dougeby/IntuneDocs/intune/vpn-settings-ios.md

   - **Pulse Secure**
   - **Cisco (IPSec)**
   - **Citrix**
+  - **Zscaler**
   - **Custom VPN**

     > [!NOTE]
     > - **Cisco Legacy AnyConnect VPN** profiles are for the [Cisco Legacy AnyConnect](https://itunes.apple.com/app/cisco-legacy-anyconnect/id392790924) app version 4.0.5x, and older versions
     > - **Cisco AnyConnect VPN** profiles are for the [Cisco AnyConnect](https://itunes.apple.com/app/cisco-anyconnect/id1135064690) app version 4.0.7x, and newer versions

+* **Excluded URLs**: When connected to the Zscaler VPN, the listed URLs are accessible outside the Zscaler cloud.
+If you enable strict enforcement,include your company's Azure AD domain name.
+This ensures that users can continue to sign in and receive MDM policies.

-- **Split tunneling**: **Enable** or **Disable** to let devices decide which connection to use depending on the traffic.
+- **Split tunneling**: **Enable** or **Disable** to let devices decide which connection to use, depending on the traffic.
 For example, a user in a hotel uses the VPN connection to access work files, but uses the hotel's standard network for regular web browsing.

 ## Custom VPN settings

-If you selected **Custom VPN** as the connection type, also configure the following settings:
+If you selected **Custom VPN** as the connection type, configure the following settings.
+These settings are also visible for Zscaler and Citrix connections.

 - **VPN identifier**: An identifier for the VPN app you're using, and is supplied by your VPN provider.
-- **Enter key and value pairs for the custom VPN attributes**: Add or import **Keys** and **Values** that customize your VPN connection.
+- **Enter key/value pairs for your organization's custom VPN attributes**: Add or import **Keys** and **Values** that customize your VPN connection.
 Again, these values are typically supplied by your VPN provider.

 ## Automatic VPN settings